Automating the Generation of Prompts for LLM-based Action Choice in PDDL Planning: Converting PDDL into Natural Language

+With the NL descriptions of predicates and actions in the form of snippets, we proceed with the generation of the domain and problem NL descriptions of the input PDDL task.

-The NL encodings of the PDDL domains are derived based on the generated fragments using a rule-based approach and they include exactly the information from the PDDL domains.
-Figure \ref{fig:nl_domain} shows an excerpt from the NL Logistics domain description.
-All NL domain encodings start with the description of the possible actions (1), followed by all preconditions (2) and all effects (3).
-If the domain is typed, we add a verbalization of the type hierarchy at the end (4).
-For each action, the preconditions and effects are described in two sentences each: one stating all the positive preconditions or add effects and one stating all negated preconditions or delete effects respectively.
-This structure strikes a balance between the number of sentences and the length of the sentences.
-We use an heuristic to add indefinite determiners to ensure that the domain encodings refer to objects in general instead of specific objects (e.g. ``drive \textbf{a} truck A'') and that the referring expressions allow correct coreference resolution.
+Figure \ref{fig:nl_domain} shows an excerpt from the NL \emph{domain} description of the PDDL Logistics domain (Figure~\ref{fig:pddl_domain}).
+NL domain descriptions are designed to include the same information as the input PDDL.
+They start with the description of all possible actions ($\mathcal{A^{PA}}$), followed by their preconditions ($\mathcal{A^{PR}}$) and effects ($\mathcal{A^{E}}$).
+If the domain is typed, a verbalization of the type hierarchy is added also ($\mathcal{T}$).
+Our template takes care of the statements introducing each part of the prompt (e.g. ``I can carry out the following actions:'') as well as of adequately composing the preconditions and effects into NL sentences (e.g. ``Once I \#ACTION\# it is not the case anymore that \#EFFECT\#'' for delete effects).
+The positive and negative preconditions are presented in two individual sentences.
+The same applies to the add and delete effects.
+Moreover, we use a heuristic to add indefinite determiners to ensure that the domain encodings refer to objects in general instead of specific objects (e.g. ``drive \textbf{a} truck A'') and that the referring expressions allow to correctly infer which expressions refer to the same object.